 Off-page SEO is a technique that you perform OFF to your website to rank high in search results.
 With Off-page optimization, you can increase online presence and visibility among your targeted audience as well as targeted keyword ranking.

 While learning SEO basics, you’ve probably heard about link building.
 Link building is the most popular Off-Page SEO method.
 Basically, by building external links to your website, you can bypass your competitors and rank higher.
-For example, if someone likes this article and link it from his/her website or blog as a reference, then this is like telling search engines that this page has good information.
+For example, if someone likes this article and link it to his/her website or blog as a reference, then this is like telling search engines that this page has good information.

 Over the years’ website owners were trying to build links to their websites so that they rank higher and they ‘invented’ a number of ways to increase links.

 Here are a few ways you can increase your links:

 Social media – Social media is the popular and powerful network (like Facebook, Twitter, LinkedIn, Pinterest and Google+ etc.)to promote your website in front of large audience.
 It is a kind of receiving free traffic to your website just by sharing things on this platform.

 Directories – There is the number of directory submission sites on the web.
 Take the time to submit your website by choosing the right category for submission.